coolgo0811/data-keeper/README.md

 # data-keeper

-data-keeper is a utility node-module for storing data in csv format.
+data-keeper is a utility node-module for keep temporary data (json object) in files.
+The data will be compressed for disk space saving.

 ## Installation